ENIGMA: Evolutionary Non-Isometric Geometry Matching: Introduction

-The functional map approach was used and extended by many following methods, for example Nogneng et al.~\cite{nogneng2017informative} introduced a pointwise multiplication preservation term, Huang et al.~\cite{huang2017adjoint} used the adjoint operators of functional maps, and Ren et al.~\cite{Ren2018Continuous} recently suggested to incorporate an orientation preserving term and a pointwise extraction method that promotes bijectivity and continuity, that can be used for non isometric matching as well.
+A different approach to tackle the correspondence problem is to compute a \emph{fuzzy} map~\cite{ovsjanikov2012functional, solomon2016entropic}.
+The first approach puts in correspondence functions instead of points, whereas the second is applied to probability distributions.
+These generalizations allow much more general types of correspondences, e.g. between shapes of different genus, however, they also require an additional pointwise map extraction step.
+The functional map approach was used and extended by many following methods, for example Nogneng et al.~\shortcite{nogneng2017informative} introduced a pointwise multiplication preservation term, Huang et al.~\shortcite{huang2017adjoint} used the adjoint operators of functional maps, and Ren et al.~\shortcite{Ren2018Continuous} recently suggested to incorporate an orientation preserving term and a pointwise extraction method that promotes bijectivity and continuity, that can be used for non isometric matching as well.

 Our method differs from most existing methods by the quality measure that we optimize.
 Specifically, we optimize for the landmark correspondence by measuring the elastic energy of the \emph{dense} correspondence implied by these landmarks.
 As we show in the results section, our approach outperforms existing automatic state-of-the-art techniques on challenging datasets.